 Animation strips look like little grey bars in the module editor’s [?]

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX. timeline [?]
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options. timeline [?]
 The timeline is the section of the module editor dedicated to animation and controlling the stacking order of layers.

 From this part of the editor animations can be added, adjusted and previewed.
 Additionally, layers can be selected from the timeline, and can be dragged and dropped up and down on the timeline to modify which appear in front and which behind.